microbolt-guide/website/pages/index.en-US.md

 ## What is the MicroBolt?

-MicroBolt is a fork of [RaspiBolt](https://raspibolt.org), made for all kind of computers, not only Raspberry Pi's.
+MicroBolt is a fork of [RaspiBolt](https://raspibolt.org) and [MiniBolt](https://minibolt.info), made for all kind of computers, not only Raspberry Pi's.

 With this guide, you can set up a Bitcoin and Lightning node from scratch, doing everything yourself.